 It was then that God spoke.
 “You are responsible for these who are lost.”
 “No, not me, Lord,” Lester replied.
 “I do not know these people.
 I have never been to Japan, or China, or India; I am not to blame.”
 Quoting Ezekiel 3:18, God assured him that he would be held accountable.
 When the vision was over he realized that the church service had ended and everyone had left.
 But Lester’s heart would be changed forever.
 Having a newfound love for the lost, it became his mission to preach the gospel message to the nations of the world.
 He went to many countries as a missionary, even recognizing some of the faces he saw in the vision.

 Dr. Lester Sumrall went home to be with the Lord on April 28, 1996, but he left behind a legacy and ministry that reach forward with the gospel more than ever.
-With the desire to reach a million people for Christ everyday, he founded the Lester Sumrall Evangelistic Association (LeSEA) in 1957, LeSEA Broadcasting in 1968, and LeSEA Global Feed The Hungry in 1987.
+With the desire to reach a million souls for Christ everyday, he founded the Lester Sumrall Evangelistic Association (LeSEA) in 1957, LeSEA Broadcasting in 1968 (in 2018, LeSEA Broadcasting changed its name to Family Broadcasting Corporation), and LeSEA Global Feed The Hungry® in 1987.
 These ministries are still thriving today.